Microsoft/MCW-Azure-Blockchain/Whiteboard design session/Whiteboard design session trainer guide - Azure Blockchain.md

 **Design the IoT (Internet of Things) device and sensor integration**

+1. What Azure services are to be used to integrate the IoT devices / sensors with the Blockchain solution?

     The IoT (Internet of Things) devices Northwind Traders are working on will have either Cellular or Wi-Fi connectivity to the Internet, or even both.
-This will enable the devices to easily be integrated with Microsoft Azure IoT services.
-The IoT aspects of the solution will be implemented using some of the services within the Azure IoT Suite.
+This will enable the devices to easily be integrated with Microsoft Azure IoT Hub and other Azure services.

-Here are the Azure IoT Suite and other services that the IoT aspects of the solution will be implemented with:
+    These are the Azure services that will be used to implement the IoT aspects of the solution:

     - Azure IoT Hub

     - Azure Stream Analytics

     - Azure Service Bus

     - Azure Logic Apps

-These services will be integrated with the Azure Blockchain Workbench solution by using the Blockchain Workbench's Service Bus instance as the front-door to both integration and customization.
+    Azure IoT Hub and other services used to implement the IoT aspects of the solution will be integrated with the Azure Blockchain Workbench solution by using the Blockchain Workbench's Service Bus instance as the front-door to both integration and customization.
 Outside of this, the IoT part of the solution will be implemented as a somewhat "traditional" cloud-based IoT solution using a Lambda Architecture design.

+    The use of Azure IoT Hub will enable the sensor and device telemetry to be sent to the cloud and integrated into the full solution.
+Another set of features that Azure IoT Hub offers is the ability to manage billions of devices individually in a completely secure manner, as well as 2-way device communication with the devices.
+With 2-way communication they will be able to build a solution that can read sensor / telemetry data, and send command-and-control messaged back down to specific devices as necessary.
+Overall, Azure IoT Hub will provide the capabilities to build a full IoT solution to more easily manage, deploy, and maintain thelarge number of IoT devices that will be deployed out to the supplychain.

+2. What IoT device telemetry and sensor readings will be integrated to enforcing compliance using the Blockchain Smart Contracts?

     This solution will enable full customizability of the IoT aspects that are required, while simultaneously enabling it to be fully integrated with the Blockchain solution as necessary.
 Northwind Traders can easily integrate all their sensors into their devices, and then feed the sensor readings into the Blockchain Smart Contracts for compliance enforcement, in addition to other package tracking and monitoring they desire.

     The IoT device sensor data that is planned to be used for enforcing compliance using the Blockchain Smart Contracts, at a minimum, are:

     - Temperature

     - Humidity

     Northwind Traders engineering team will also be able to integrate additional sensors into their devices to track additional telemetry information.
 They could whether to use this additional telemetry in the implementation of Smart Contracts, or to just simply track this additional data added audit and reporting capabilities.
 The overall system will be fairly flexible to what they can do with additional device telemetry.

     Here's a list of some additional device telemetry and sensor data that could be integrated into their IoT devices.
 Some of which they already mentioned may be added, as well as a few other examples of what could be done:

     - GPS sensor to track location via Latitude / Longitude

     - Barometric Pressure

     - Motion / Gyroscope

     - Power status and Battery charge percentage

-The use of Azure IoT Hub will enable the sensor and device telemetry to be sent to the cloud and integrated into the full solution.
-Another set of features that Azure IoT Hub offers is the ability to manage billions of devices individually in a completely secure manner, as well as 2-way device communication with the devices.
-With 2-way communication they will be able to build a solution that can read sensor / telemetry data, and send command-and-control messaged back down to specific devices as necessary.
-Overall, Azure IoT Hub will provide the capabilities to build a full IoT solution to more easily manage, deploy, and maintain thelarge number of IoT devices that will be deployed out to the supplychain.

 **Azure IoT + Blockchain Integration Architecture diagram**